-Our set of looms came with pretty terrible instructions (just printed on the back of the box without a lot of detail), so I’m going to try to be more specific — and use pictures!
+Our set of looms (slightly different from the set above) came with pretty terrible instructions (just printed on the back of the box without a lot of detail), so I’m going to try to be more specific — and use pictures!

 You can keep going until it’s hat-sized and then skip to Step No. 7, or (if you want to make a nice thick brim for your hat, follow Step No. 6.

 Personally, I like a nice thick brim on my hats!
 It makes them look fancier, and it barely takes any extra time (or yarn.)

 If you’ve knit about 3-4 inches and you want to make a brim for your hat, you’re basically going to take everything you’ve knit so far, fold it in half, and then continue to knit the rest of your hat.

 See the part you’ve already knit that’s hanging down inside your loom, like a wide knitted tube?
 It has little loops around the very bottom of it.

 Take those loops and carefully bring them back up to the loom, sliding each one on the closest peg.
 This doubles up what you’ve made so far (which makes the brim nice and thick).Then continue knitting as usual (Steps No. 3 and 4) to make the rest of your hat.

 Does it look like a hat and you’re ready to finish it?
 I had no idea how this was going to work because our first hat was a giant tube that wasn’t getting any narrower, but apparently you “close” the hat by gathering all of the stitches around the top and pulling it tight.

 Cut your yarn, leaving about 12 inches, and thread it through the plastic needle that came in your kit.